 There are over 900 million OBD II equipped vehicles in the world today.
 And the number continues to grow and would reach 2 billion soon.
-The most useful part of OBD tracker is the ability to read information from the vehicle.
+The most useful part of OBD GPS tracker or plug and play vehicle tracker is the ability to read information from the vehicle.

 There are a variety of different devices on the market ranging from code scanners to OBDII GPS tracking devices that calculate fuel consumption as you drive.